code-q-web-factory/Neos-Skeleton/README.md

 The Neos-Skeleton aims to provide a easy and powerful start for new projects.
 It combines contributions of some of the best Neos developers with experience from Code Q. It is heavily inspired by the [Flowpack Neos best practise examples (Dmitri Pisarev and Dominique Feyer)](https://github.com/Flowpack/fusion-bp) and the [single repro setup by Christian Müller](https://github.com/kitsunet/composer-install-testing).

-The setup is based on docker [dimaip/docker-neos-alpine by dimaip](https://github.com/psmb/docker-neos-alpine), a [example file](docker-compose.example.yml) is included.
-Hosting is also optimized to run on [Flownative Beach](https://www.flownative.com/en/products/beach/help.html).

 [![Introduction Video about the Neos Skeleton and Best Practises](https://storage.googleapis.com/target.instance-3394e487-2a4a-4465-9d00-081cf858efdf.euw1.beach.flownative.cloud/59b27b14d5341e8098702436965f768f369d7e39/Best-Practise-Neos-Setup-Talk.jpg)](https://pusher.com/sessions/meetup/neos-cms-and-flow/best-practise-neos-setup)

 You need help?